jmeosbn/jmeosbn.github.com/source/_posts/2012-12-10-stellaris-virtual-serial-device.md

 	#  to list other commands, type: ^A ?
 ```

-Use of the wildcard in `ttyACM?` allows for the times the device may get assigned a different number, eg. when power cycling or reconnecting - if you have another ttyACM device connected, then you should probably use it's full name.
+Use of the wildcard in `ttyACM?` allows for the times the device may get assigned a different number, e.g. when power cycling or reconnecting.
+If you have another ttyACM device connected then you should probably use it's full name.

 On OS X the device should be named similar to `tty.usbmodem`, with the serial number of the device appended.